 Water Sprite Plant Facts

 Besides Water Sprite, Ceratopteris thalictroides is also commonly referred to as Indian Water Fern, Water Fern, Oriental Water Fern, & Water Horn Fern.
-This plant is easy to cultivate, fast growing and can thrive in a wide array of environments.
+This plant is easy to cultivate, fast-growing, and can thrive in a wide array of environments.
 Even though it is considered to be a freshwater plant, Sprite Fern can survive and grow successfully in slightly brackish water as well.
 The fact that this species of fern can be found in nearly every continent makes it extremely easy to come across or purchase.

 A very interesting fact about the Ceratopteris species is they have become quite important in the study of genetic processes.
 The life cycle or germination period of these ferns are much faster than those of most other plants.
 For this reason, it makes it much easier for scientists to see the results of experiments that they need to carry out.
 In the wild, Sprite Fern will generally only survive for a year.
 However, when grown in a vivarium it will live almost indefinitely.

 The Water Sprite Plant is light green in color with the stem being slightly darker than the leaves.
 The leaves will grow out from a central stem and spread out in a feather-like design.
-It’s safe to say that overall, Ceratopteris thalictroides resembles their terrestrial relatives.
+It’s safe to say that overall, Ceratopteris thalictroides resemble their terrestrial relatives.
 If grown in the right environment and conditions, this aquatic fern will grow rapidly and become an intricate cluster of leaves and stems.
 They normally grow anywhere to 1 foot in length.
-Water Sprite also have long roots, which they use to grab on to the ground but can also be left to simply free float.
+Water Sprite also has long roots, which they use to grab on to the ground but can also be left to simply free float.

-As mentioned before, this versatile fern can be grown both planted/attached or simply free floating.
+As mentioned before, this versatile fern can be grown both planted/attached or simply free-floating.
 A planted Water Sprite will usually produce thinner leaves when floating, due to it being able to receive more light.
 Unlike most other aquatic ferns, this plant does not have rhizomes.
 Instead, it develops a primary thin root system.
 If the plant is floating, it will also grow thinner and finer secondary roots to absorb nutrients.

 Ceratopteris thalictroides are native to pan-tropical regions in almost every continent.
 The versatile plant has adapted to a very diverse range of habitats.
-It can be found in still or slow moving waters all around the planet including Australia, South America, and North America.
+It can be found in still or slow-moving waters all around the planet including Australia, South America, and North America.
 Unlike other ferns, this floating plant can survive and do well in sunny to partially shady locations of water.
 These locations provide the perfect temperature range for the fern to thrive ranging between 68 to 82 degrees Fahrenheit.

 The Water Sprite Plant is an exceptionally tolerant fern.
 This plant will do remarkably well in all PH ranges, except highly alkaline.
 However, for optimal growth, it will need a PH between 5 and 7.5, with more acidic water being better.
 Keep in mind that a PH level of 7 is considered neutral.
 Meanwhile, a PH below 7 is acidic and a PH above 7 is alkaline.